Joe Felmet: Personal life

 In 1952, it was reported that Felmet was engaged to Marianne Ryon of Stonington, Connecticut.
 It is not clear that the marriage took place.

 It is known that on July 27, 1965, Felmet married widow Marjorie "Margie" Halpern (née Marjorie Spainhour Keiger).
 Her father, Joseph Lee Keiger, Sr. (1899-1956), founded Old Town Telephone System.
 Through a series of mergers, the company became part of what would be known as the telecommunications company Alltel, which along the way would provide substantial financial assets to Margie.
 Despite the monetary comfort her money brought to the couple, they lived in a modest house in Winston-Salem.

 Margie was a talented piano player and teacher.
 She was a graduate of Hollins College and UNC Chapel Hill, with an MA from Eastman School of Music in Rochester, NY.
 She taught piano at Meredith College in the 1940s and later taught at Wake Forest University and gave private piano lessons in Winston-Salem.

 Margie died on March 9, 1993, from a blood disorder.

-After Margie's death, Felmet focused his attention on challenging his wife's will.
+After Margie's death, Felmet challenged his wife's will, drafted by her siblings.
 Her estate was substantial primarily due to investments rooted in her father's founding of Old Town Telephone System.
-Although the will provided generous lifetime support for Felmet, his wife also intended for her siblings and their heirs to benefit from her father's achievements and pass that heritage on to them.
-Felmet insisted he was entitled to more than the will specified and was successful in gaining a notable portion of additional proceeds from her estate through legal action, thereby reducing the distribution of the family money to her siblings and their children.
-The settlement resulted in Felmet becoming a wealthy man.
+When the telephone company was bought by AT&T, the parents and five siblings were all paid several million dollars each.
+Although the will provided interest-only support for Felmet for his remaining life, estimated to be valued at about one-tenth of the estate, the will left the bulk to her siblings and their heirs.
+Felmet challenged the will as invalid under state law since it provided less than he would receive by intestate succession without a will (1/2 the estate).
+The estate agreed to award Felmet just under one-third of the estate, with the siblings retaining the major share.